George McGovern: Later education and early career

-Nominally a Republican growing up, McGovern began to admire Democratic president Franklin Delano Roosevelt during World War II, even though he supported Roosevelt's opponent Thomas Dewey in the 1944 presidential election.
+Nominally a Republican growing up, McGovern began to admire Democratic president Franklin D. Roosevelt during World War II, even though he supported Roosevelt's opponent Thomas Dewey in the 1944 U.S. presidential election.
 At Northwestern, his exposure to the work of China scholars John King Fairbank and Owen Lattimore had convinced him that unrest in Southeast Asia was homegrown and that U.S. foreign policy toward Asia was counterproductive.
-Discouraged by the onset of the Cold War, and never thinking well of incumbent president Harry S. Truman, in the 1948 presidential election McGovern was attracted to the campaign of former vice president and secretary of agriculture Henry A. Wallace.
+Discouraged by the onset of the Cold War, and never thinking well of incumbent president Harry S. Truman, in the 1948 U.S. presidential election McGovern was attracted to the campaign of former vice president and secretary of agriculture Henry A. Wallace.
 He wrote columns supporting Wallace in the Mitchell Daily Republic and attended the Wallace Progressive Party's first national convention as a delegate.
 There he became disturbed by aspects of the convention atmosphere, decades later referring to "a certain rigidity and fanaticism on the part of a few of the strategists."
-But he remained a public supporter of Wallace and the Progressive Party afterward.
+He remained a public supporter of Wallace and the Progressive Party afterward.
 As Wallace was kept off the ballot in Illinois where McGovern was now registered, McGovern did not vote in the general election.

 By 1952, McGovern was coming to think of himself as a Democrat.
-He was captivated by a radio broadcast of Governor Adlai Stevenson's speech accepting the presidential nomination at the 1952 Democratic National Convention.
+He was captivated by a radio broadcast of Governor Adlai Stevenson II's speech accepting the presidential nomination at the 1952 Democratic National Convention.
 He immediately dedicated himself to Stevenson's campaign, publishing seven articles in the Mitchell Daily Republic newspaper outlining the historical issues that separated the Democratic Party from the Republicans.
 The McGoverns named their only son, Steven, born immediately after the convention, after his new hero.
 Although Stevenson lost the election, McGovern remained active in politics, believing that "the engine of progress in our time in America is the Democratic Party."
 In early 1953, McGovern left a tenure-track position at the university to become executive secretary of the South Dakota Democratic Party, the state chair having recruited him after reading his articles.
 Democrats in the state were at a low, holding no statewide offices and only 2 of the 110 seats in the state legislature.
 Friends and political figures had counseled McGovern against making the move, but despite his mild, unassuming manner, McGovern had an ambitious nature and was intent upon starting a political career of his own.

 McGovern spent the following years rebuilding and revitalizing the party, building up a large list of voter contacts via frequent travel around the state.
 Democrats showed improvement in the 1954 elections, winning 25 seats in the state legislature.
 From 1954 to 1956 he also was on a political organization advisory group for the Democratic National Committee.
 The McGoverns' fifth and final child, Mary, was born in 1955.